jinyangjy/PDF_Analaysis_with_pytesseract/README.md

-# PDF_Analaysis_with_pytesseract
-Analysing multiple files with Tesseract-OCR
+# Analysing multiple files with Tesseract-OCR